decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // @public (undocumented)
 export namespace EcsJsx {
+    // Warning: (ae-forgotten-export) The symbol "JsxTree" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     export function createElement(tag: JsxTree['tag'] | ((attributes: any, children: any) => JsxTree), attributes: {
         [key: string]: any;